 println!("{:?}", s);

-Listing 18-22: Using underscore does not bind the value
+Listing 18-22: Using an underscore does not bind the value

-This works just fine; because we never bind s to anything, it isn’t moved.
+This code works just fine because we never bind s to anything; it isn’t moved.

 Ignoring Remaining Parts of a Value with ..

-With values that have many parts, we can use the .. syntax to use only a few parts and ignore the rest, while avoiding having to list underscores for each ignored value.
-The .. pattern will ignore any parts of a value that we haven’t explicitly matched in the rest of the pattern.
-In Listing 18-23, we have a Point struct that holds a coordinate in three dimensional space.
+With values that have many parts, we can use the .. syntax to use only a few parts and ignore the rest, and avoid having to list underscores for each ignored value.
+The .. pattern ignores any parts of a value that we haven’t explicitly matched in the rest of the pattern.
+In Listing 18-23, we have a Point struct that holds a coordinate in three-dimensional space.
 In the match expression, we want to operate only on the x coordinate and ignore the values in the y and z fields:

 struct Point {